 Internal auditors are trained accountants who review an organization’s financial statements and transaction history, as well as all related primary source documents, to ensure that the organization has not engaged in any illegal activity.
-Internal audit managers oversee teams of junior auditors, review their work product, resolve workplace issues between auditors on their teams and provide audit reports to senior management.
+Internal audit managers oversee teams of junior auditors, review their work product, resolve workplace issues between auditors on their teams and provide audit reports to senior management, according to Investopedia.

 One of your majors must be accounting.
 You can study whatever else you may want, but an accounting focus is nonnegotiable.
 As part of your accounting major, you will likely be required to complete courses in financial accounting, cost accounting, individual federal income taxation, accounting information systems, intermediate accounting, auditing theory and practice, accounting periods and methods, federal income taxation of businesses and professional ethics in accounting.
 Additional general business education courses such as corporate financial management, microeconomics, macroeconomics, organizational theory and management, financial markets, statistics for business, operations and supply chain management, marketing, commercial law and business management may also be required.
 Even if they are not required, you may still find them beneficial.